 This week yet another artist passed away prematurely due to a drug overdose.
 Lil Peep was only 21 when he lethally overdosed on the deadly opiate Fentanyl that was sold to him in the form of a fake Xanax pill.
-In response to his passing social medias have been filled with varying sentiments.
-Many call out the drug culture that allowed his addiction to manifest and progress uninhibited, while others continue to determine that drug addiction is purely an issue of will power – therefore those who pass from overdoses should not be mourned.
+In response to his passing social media have been filled with varying sentiments.
+Many call out the drug culture that allowed his addiction to manifest and progress uninhibited, while others continue to determine that drug addiction is purely an issue of willpower – therefore those who pass from overdoses should not be mourned.
 Seems cold right?
 Well just check the comments of a local news affiliate posting about the uptick of drug addiction in the country, you'll be surprised at just how many people think drug addicts should just be culled as a whole.

 Knowledge Is Power – Don't Perpetuate Myths Or Oversimplify